Codecademy/docs/content/go/concepts/operators/operators.md

   `C |= A` is the same as `C = C | A`.

-- `^=` Do a bitwise XOR operation between the value in the variable on the left and the value on the right and store the value in the variable.
+- `^=`: Does a bitwise XOR operation between the value in the variable on the left and the value on the right and store the value in the variable.

   `C ^= A` is the same as `C = C ^ A`.